 Skip to main content

-Monitoring standards
+Monitoring European standards for updates

-One option is to use a monitoring service.
-This service will notify you via email of any updates to a standard that you're monitoring, such as a new standard, amendment, or corrigendum.
+Monitoring service will notify you via email of any updates to a standard that you're monitoring, such as a new standard, amendment, or corrigendum.

 If you haven't purchased a particular standard from us before, you can still add it to your monitoring list for free by registering as a user and following a few simple steps.